MakeSchool-Tutorials/Makestagram-Swift/P13-Restructuring-Query/content.md

 #Adding a Parse Helper Class

-In my opinion, the most difficult part about tiding up is finding a _good_ place for every object at hand.
+In my opinion, the most difficult part about tidying up is finding a _good_ place for every object at hand.
 I've mentioned it a few times throughout this tutorial: we want to avoid putting all of our code into View Controllers.

 Currently the entire timeline request is written within the `TimelineViewController`.
 Later on we're going to add a bunch of more such requests, which could quickly result in a `TimelineViewController` with well over 1000 lines.